poemm/bigint_experiments/wasm/README.md

 ### LLVM8+

 We use `LLVM8` or newer to compile to wasm.
-This should be in syste repositories.
-You may also be able to find binaries online.
-As a last resort, you can compile it following the standard instructions below.
+This should be in system repositories.
+You may also be able to find executables online.
+As a last resort, you can compile it as follows.

 ```
 git clone https://github.com/llvm/llvm-project.git	# big download